IBen655/Open_weather_project/README.md

 b) Use the **`requests`** module in Python to fetch current weather data for 21 major African cities.
 c) Connect API source to database and store every fetch batch to the database.
 d) Initiate a scheduling job for continous fetching.
-d) Build a PowerBI Report and connect it to the database for Automation.
+e) Build a PowerBI Report and connect it to the database for Automation.

 ---